Subscribing to Data Sources

 Data Source Queries

 The Queries tab allows users to keep track of their personal queries, share their queries with others, and sample public queries.
-Additionally, users can submit a Debug Query request, which will be sent to the Data Owner(s).
+Additionally, users can submit a Debug Query request to the Data Owner(s).

 Data Source Metrics

-Immuta keeps track of data source usage and general statistics.
-Some data sources (object-backed) will also provide the total number of records available, while others (query-backed) will provide the total number of rows.
-Both metrics and stats are updated regularly.
+Immuta keeps track of data source usage and general statistics, and these metrics are updated regularly.
+Object-backed Data Sources provide the total number of records available, while query-backed Data Sources provide the total number of rows.

 Data Source Discussions